stefan272/cs50_final_project/README.md

 ---
 ## Registering

-From the welcome page new users will be able to register for an account using either the "Sign Up Now!" button, or the "Register" link in the navigation bar.
+From the welcome page, new users will be able to register for an account using either the "Sign Up Now!" button, or the "Register" link in the navigation bar.

-From here users will be greeted with a form to enter their personal details including;
+From here users will be greeted with a form to enter their personal details, including:

 - First name
 - Last name